limebat/PINN-1DBurgerEqn/midtermreport.md

 The Adam optimizer is used to train the model.
 This optimizer adjusts the learning rate for each parameter, which helps the model converge faster.
 It combines the benefits of two other optimization techniques, AdaGrad and RMSProp, for more efficient learning.
 The Adam optimizer makes suitable updates to the model parameters, balancing between speed and accuracy.

 ## Results and Discussion
 In this section, the results of the Physics-Informed Neural Network (PINN) approach to solve the 1-D Burgers' equation are presented.
 The model's predictions are compared with the analytical solutions provided by Harry Bateman.
-The discussion covers the performance of the model under various combinations of residual points (N) and analytical points (M), varying epochs, and different hidden layer configurations.
+The discussion covers the performance of the model under various combinations of residual points N and analytical points M, varying epochs, and different hidden layer configurations.

 ### N and M points variance in Extended Supervised Learning Model
 All cases are run at the following parameters, unless otherwise specified in the changes per subsection.
 A learning rate = 0.1, 1 hidden layer, and 5 neurons are set.
 The points of M = 3, N = 3, K = 2 are defined.
 A viscosity of $`\nu = 0.1`$ is set.
 An epoch count of 1000 is used.